Built by Metorial, the integration platform for agentic AI.

 • endDateTime (string, optional): Updated end time in ISO 8601 format

-• description (string, optional): Updated description
+• description (string, optional): Updated event description

 • location (string, optional): Updated location